mainsail-crew/virtual-klipper-printer/README.md

 ### Instructions:
 1. Clone this repository
 2. Open a terminal in the cloned folder
-3. Run `docker-compose up -d` to build the docker image and start the container afterwards
+3. Run `docker-compose up -d` to build the docker image and start the container afterwards in detached mode

 ---

 Notes:
+* The first start of the container will take a moment since all components have to be downloaded and/or compiled
 * You can access the containers shell with the following command:\
 `docker exec -it <CONTAINER ID> bash`
 * You get the `<CONTAINER ID>` with the following command:\